liuyehcf/BlogSource/_unposts/Interview.md

 ## 2.3 Edge Gateway Device

-In this project, I have built a pipeline for creating a customized system installation image(can be an iso file or just a rootfs).
-This image includes the original CentOS/Ubuntu system packages as well as all the necessary software and configurations required by our business.
+The third project I participated in was an intelligent edge integrated machine, designed to support industrial applications and device connections.
+Its use cases span across residential communities, roadside parking, agriculture, industry and more.
+My primary responsibility is to build a pipeline for creating various customized operating system installation images(can be an iso file or just a rootfs).
+This image includes the original CentOS or Ubuntu system packages as well as all the necessary software and configurations required by our business.
 Additionally, I have designed and developed a troubleshooting tool, primarily focused on addressing network and Kubernetes (k8s) runtime environment issues.

 ## 2.4 Questions